jurgen-kluft/ccode/README.md

 Currently the design is quite set and the goal is to keep API changes to a minimum.

-If you have repository/package that uses ccode, you can do the following to generate the tundra build files (default on Mac and Linux), this example uses the `cbase` repository:
+If you have a repository/package that uses ccode, you can do the following to generate the tundra build files (default on Mac and Linux), this example uses the `cbase` repository:

 1. `go run cbase.go --dev=tundra`
 2. cd into `target/tundra`